Boolean data in Python

 <class 'bool'>

-💡 Important: True and False are always written with a capital letter.
-If you write true or false, Python won't understand and will raise an error!
+Important: True and False are always written with a capital first letter.
+If you write true or false, Python won't understand them and will throw an error.

-For example: "I'll go to the beach if it's sunny AND warm" or "I'll buy this phone if it's beautiful OR inexpensive".
+We often need to combine several conditions.
+For example: "I'll go to the beach if it's sunny AND warm" or "I'll buy this phone if it's beautiful OR cheap".
+Python gives us three operators for this: and, or, not.

 Returns True only if both values are true: